 Solving a System of Linear Equations

-Currently, we have only been making use of graphs and plotting the point of intersection to get the solution, but there are ways to do it mathematically.
+Currently, we have only been making use of graphical methods to obtain the solution, but there are ways to do it algebraically.
 We will be looking at how to obtain these solutions using Substitution and Gaussian Elimination.

-We can write x in terms of other variables to substitute it into other equations.
-Taking from the third equation,
+We can write in terms of other variables to substitute it into other equations.
+From the third equation,

 We then substitute this value into the second equation,

-We will get an equation of y in terms of z.
+We will get an equation of in terms of .

-Then we proceed to substitute the value of y and x into the first equation.
+Then we proceed to substitute the value of and into the first equation.

-With this value of z, we can then solve for y and then x by substituting back the values of z.
+With this value of , we can then solve for and then by substituting back the values of .

 Therefore, the solution to this system is

-The columns correspond to the individual variables (e.g. the first column is the coefficients for x, second for y, etc.) and the rows represent the equation(first row represents the first equation, etc.).
+The columns correspond to the individual variables (e.g. the first column is the coefficients for , second for , etc.) and the rows represent the equation(first row represents the first equation, etc.).

-However, a matrix by itself is not usually useful to us.
-We can simplify the matrix into row elchleon form to make it easier to read and compute the solution.
-A matrix is in row elchleon form if it fulfills these conditions.
+By plotting the system of equations into a matrix, we are able to simplify the matrix into row echleon form to compute the solution.
+Firstly, what is row echleon form?
+A matrix is in row echleon form if it fulfills these conditions.

 1. All rows consisting of only zeroes are at the bottom.